Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents, with User and Group IDs displayed numerically and hidden files

 Task 6.
 Welcome.
 (6-firstdirectory)
 Create a script that creates a directory named my first directory in the tmp directory.

+Task 8.
+Bye Bye Betty.
+(8-firstdelete)
+Delete the file Betty from my first directory in the tmp directory.